 Frequently Asked Questions

-In a nutshell, why should lawyers be concerned about the Equality, Diversity and Inclusion (EDI) directive from Law Society of Ontario?
+In a nutshell, why should lawyers be concerned about the Statement of Principles directive from Law Society of Ontario?

 - It compromises our independence as lawyers to impartially represent our clients.

 - It compels individual lawyers to adopt and promote a mandated set of personal values (Statement of Principles) prescribed by our Regulator in disregard of the Charter freedoms of thought, belief, opinion, expression, conscience, and religion.